y1yang0/opentelemetry-go-compile-instrumentation/docs/ux-design.md

 flags to the `otel` command as part of the build.

-It is important to note that this mode of operation does not produce reproductible builds.
-Users who want or need fully reproductible builds must use the explicit set-up procedure.
+It is important to note that this mode of operation does not produce reproducible builds.
+Users who want or need fully reproducible builds must use the explicit set-up procedure.

 ### Uninstalling